-The Chestermere Minor Hockey Association (CMHA) and Ice Edge Skating Club (IESC) both received $1,000 donation from a local volunteer who was eligible to apply for a grant through the Husky Community Grant Program.
+The Chestermere Minor Hockey Association (CMHA) and Ice Edge Skating Club (IESC) both received $1,000 donation donation through a local volunteer who was eligible to apply for a grant through the Husky Community Grant Program.

 “Winter sports are a part of life.
 It bonds the community, and I find it’s very important,” she added.